Planner

 When to Use Which Mode

-• Throughput-based scaling should be enabled whenever engine profiling data is available (through pre-deployment profiling).
+• Throughput-based scaling should be enabled whenever engine performance data is available (through self-benchmark or pre-deployment profiling).
 It provides stable, prediction-based capacity planning.

 • Load-based scaling should be enabled when traffic is bursty or hard to predict.
-It reacts quickly to real-time load changes without requiring profiling data.
+It reacts quickly to real-time load changes without requiring pre-deployment data.

 • Both modes together: For the best of both worlds, enable both.
 Throughput-based scaling provides a lower bound (long-term capacity), while load-based scaling handles bursts above that floor.
 When both are enabled, use a longer --adjustment-interval for throughput-based scaling.